Adaptive Graph Auto-Encoder for General Data Clustering: Abstract

 \section{Abstract}

 Graph-based clustering plays an important role in the clustering area.
-Recent studies about graph convolution neural networks have achieved impressive success on graph type data.
-However, in general clustering tasks, the graph structure of data does not exist such that the strategy to construct a graph is crucial for performance.
-Therefore, how to extend graph convolution networks into general clustering tasks is an attractive problem.
-In this paper, we propose a graph auto-encoder for general data clustering, which constructs the graph adaptively according to the generative perspective of graphs.
+Recent studies about graph neural networks (\textit{GNN}) have achieved impressive success on graph-type data.
+However, in general clustering tasks, the graph structure of data does not exist such that GNN can not be applied to clustering directly and the strategy to construct a graph is crucial for performance.
+Therefore, how to extend GNN into general clustering tasks is an attractive problem.
+In this paper, we propose a graph auto-encoder for general data clustering, \textit{AdaGAE}, which constructs the graph adaptively according to the generative perspective of graphs.
 The adaptive process is designed to induce the model to exploit the high-level information behind data and utilize the non-Euclidean structure sufficiently.
-We further design a novel mechanism with rigorous analysis to avoid the collapse caused by the adaptive construction.
-Via combining the generative model for network embedding and graph-based clustering, a graph auto-encoder with a novel decoder is developed such that it performs well in weighted graph used scenarios.
-Extensive experiments prove the superiority of our model. \footnote{The codes of AdaGAE can be downloaded from \url{https://github.com/hyzhang98/AdaGAE}.}
+Importantly, we find that the simple update of the graph will result in severe degeneration, which can be concluded as \textit{better reconstruction means worse update}.
+We provide rigorous analysis theoretically and empirically.
+Then we further design a novel mechanism to avoid the collapse.
+Via extending the generative graph models to general type data, a graph auto-encoder with a novel decoder is devised and the weighted graphs can be also applied to GNN.
+AdaGAE performs well and stably in different scale and type datasets.
+Besides, it is insensitive to the initialization of parameters and requires no pretraining.